olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 _navigate to internal link..._

-> /category/?random_parameter=wtf%2Fpage%2F6%2Fpage%2F2/page/2
+> /category/?random_parameter=wtf%2Fpage%2

-_navigate to next link..._
+_onto the next link..._

-> /category/?random_parameter=wtf%2Fpage%2F6%2Fpage%2F2/page%2Fpage%2F6%2Fpage%2F2/page/2
+> /category/?random_parameter=wtf%2Fpage%2F6%2Fpage%2F2

 _until you end up with..._

-> /category/?random_parameter=wtf/london/bristol/birmingham/chelmsford/manchester/exeter/liverpool/newcastle/glasgow/edinburgh/london/bristol/birmingham/chelmsford/cardiff/exeter/liverpool/braintree/glasgow/norwich/
+> /category/?random_parameter=wtf%2Fpage%2F6%2Fpage%2F2%2Fpage%2F2page%2F3%2Fpage%2F2%2Fpage%2F297%2F%2Fpage%2F6%2Fpage%2F2%2Fpage%2F2page%2F3%2Fpage%2F2%2Fpage%2F297%2Fpage/297/

 And so on.

-Something as simple as a missing trailing slash in the relative linking logic is causing the bug.
+In this example, something as simple as a missing trailing slash in the relative linking logic for paginated links is causing the bug.

+## Finding the trap

-The issue was initially discovered via the server logs where we saw a massive spike in Googlebot activity.
-98% of requests were concentrated on infinite, non-existent pages (similar to the example above), which were rooted to a handful of unknown parameters.
+Focusing on Site A for the moment, the issue was initially discovered via the server logs where I noticed a massive spike in Googlebot activity.
+98% of requests were concentrated on infinite, non-existent pages, all of which were specific landing page types and rooted to a handful of unknown parameters.

-This was simultaneously mirrored in Search Console's Coverage reports, initially spotting an increase in crawlable indexed URLs.
-Despite applying noindex,nofollow Google only paid attention to the first instruction yet, was continuing to 'discover' an increasing number of infinite pages.
+This was simultaneously mirrored in Search Console's Coverage reports, which showed an increasing numbers of crawlable indexed URLs.
+Despite applying noindex,nofollow, Google only paid attention to the noindex bit.
+Access logs continued to show Googlebot getting lost down the infinite page rabbit hole.

 Believe me when I say it got ridiculous...